One-shot recognition of any material anywhere using contrastive learning with physics-based rendering: Related work

-There are a large number of material classification tasks and related datasets.
-Datasets for general material classes (wood, metal, glass) include CURet\cite{dana1999reflectance}, KTH-TIPS \cite{ hayman2004significance}, FMD\cite{sharan2009material}, MINC\cite{bell2015material}, and OpenSurfaces\cite{bell2015material, bell2013opensurfaces}; all of these datasets use real-world images.
-Other datasets focus on more specific properties, such as material phases (liquids, solids, powders, foam)\cite{Eppel2020computer}, and more specific topics, such as construction materials, soil type, crystallization, turbidity, etc\cite{mungofa2018chemical, Sun2022using, Zhang2021computer, patricio2018computer, eversberg2021generating}.
+Materials classification involves assigning a class for material in the image from a given set of categories in the training sets.
+Datasets for general material classes (wood, metal, glass) include CURet\cite{dana1999reflectance}, Flicker-Materials FMD\cite{sharan2009material}, KTH-TIPS \cite{hayman2004significance}, MINC\cite{bell2015material} and large scale, diverse datasets like OpenSurfaces\cite{bell2015material, bell2013opensurfaces}, and Dense Material Segmentation(DMS)\cite{upchurch2022dense}.
+Other datasets focus on more specific properties, such as material phases (liquids, solids, powders, foam)\cite{Eppel2020computer}, and more specific topics, such as construction materials \cite{brilakis2006construction}, soil type \cite{srivastava2021comprehensive}, crystallization, turbidity\cite{pizzuto2022solis}, etc\cite{mungofa2018chemical, Sun2022using, Zhang2021computer, patricio2018computer, eversberg2021generating}.
+The limitation of Nets trained on these datasets is that they are limited to the specific classes in the dataset and cannot work on new classes without specific training.